 You wouldn’t let a customer leave your small business without paying, right?
 Losing track of your accounts receivable is essentially that.
 You’re missing out on payments.

-Staying on top of your accounts receivable is important.
+As the term “accounts receivable” suggests, staying on top of your accounts is an important part of the accounts receivable business process.
 For invoices that have not been paid yet, you will want to fill out an accounts receivable ledger.
 This is a list of invoices that are due with a total amount at the bottom.
 The total should agree with the total accounts receivable reported on your balance sheet.

 You also can use software to keep track of your receivables.
 For example, QuickBooks has the option to produce aging reports.
 These reports show you when an invoice is overdue and how much the payment is.
 There are also a variety of other accounting and bookkeeping applications you can look into.
 Some popular ones include FreeAgent, Nutcache, and Sage Business Cloud Accounting.